gkalpak/angular/aio/content/guide/docs-style-guide.md

 One of the documentation design goals is that guide page code snippets should be examples of real, working code.

-We meet this goal by displaying code snippets that are derived directly from standalone code samples, written specifically for these guide pages.
+Meet this goal by displaying code snippets that are derived directly from standalone code samples, written specifically for these guide pages.

 The author of a guide page is responsible for the code sample that supports that page.
 The author must also write end-to-end tests for the sample.